currently Applying to the Chilean government For permission to run trips on the bordali.

 Number of nights: 1

-Brief description: After 3 days on the river camping, you will enjoy private cabins at a B&B with hot showers, cozy bedding and a warm welcome from your local hosts.
+Brief description: After 3 days on the river camping, you will enjoy private cabins at a B&B with hot showers, and a warm welcome from your local hosts.

 DAY 1: U.S.